bitcoin/bitcoin/doc/i2p.md

 connections are not affected by this option.
 It can be specified multiple times to allow multiple networks, e.g. onlynet=onion, onlynet=i2p.

-I2P support was added to Bitcoin Core in version 22.0 and there may be fewer I2P peers than Tor or IP ones.
-Therefore, using I2P alone without other networks may make a node more susceptible to [Sybil attacks](https://en.bitcoin.it/wiki/Weaknesses#Sybil_attack).
-You can use `bitcoin-cli -addrinfo` to see the number of I2P addresses known to your node.
+I2P support was added to BritanniaCoin Core in version 22.0 and there may be fewer I2P peers than Tor or IP ones.
+Therefore, using I2P alone without other networks may make a node more susceptible to [Sybil attacks](https://en.britanniacoin.it/wiki/Weaknesses#Sybil_attack).
+You can use `britanniacoin-cli -addrinfo` to see the number of I2P addresses known to your node.

 Another consideration with `onlynet=i2p` is that the initial blocks download phase when syncing up a new node can be very slow.
 This phase can be sped up by